bijoy-xpeedstudio/yosuit-documentation-manager/README.md

 # Dev Docs
-The purpose to develop this tools for develop documentation and store it into database and make it centralize.
+The purpose of developing these tools for develop documentation and store it in the database and make it centralized.
 ### How to install it?
-Install composer package's first.
+Install composer packages first.

     composer install

-Clear cache and other stuffs.
+Clear cache and other stuff.

-    php artisan optimze:clear
+    php artisan optimize:clear

 Make migration in your database